hedera-dev/multi-wallet-hedera-transfer-dapp/README.md

 ### Hedera Testnet account

 Don't have one?
-Create one by going to [portal.hedera.com](https://portal.hedera.com/register).
+Create one by going to the [Hedera Portal](https://hubs.ly/Q03YhtWx0).
 The daily limit is 1000 test HBAR and users will be able to request for a refill every 24 hours!

 ### Hashpack Wallet
 * Install the [Hashpack extension](https://chrome.google.com/webstore/detail/hashpack/gjagmgiddbbciopjhllkdnddhcglnemk).